Homotopy Theoretic and Categorical Models of Neural Information Networks

 \subsubsection{Types of neural codes}

-There are different kinds of neural codes we will be considering.
-We will consider the binary codes that account only for the on/off information of which neurons in a given population/network are simultaneously firing.
-This type of codes allows for an interesting connection to homotopy theory through a reconstruction of the homotopy type of the stimulus space from the code, see \cite{Cu17}, \cite{Man15}.
+There are different kinds of neural codes.
+There are binary codes that account only for the on/off information of which neurons in a given population/network are firing.
+In these binary codes, each code word is a binary string of some length $N$, which represents the total number of time intervals $\Delta t$ considered.
+There is one code word for each neuron in the given neuron population, with the $i$-th entry equal to $0$ or $1$ depending on whether that neuron has been firing during the $i$-th time interval.
+Thus, we can view the code words as a binary (and coarse-grained by the choice of $\Delta t$) representation of the spike train of the individual neurons.
+Comparing the $i$-th entry of all the code words shows which neurons in the population considered have been simultaneously firing during that time interval.
+This type of code allows for an interesting connection to homotopy theory through a reconstruction of the homotopy type of the stimulus space from the code, see \cite{Cu17}, \cite{Man15}.
 Different types of coding are given by rate codes, where the input information is encoded in the firing rate of a neuron, by spike timing codes, where the precise timing of spikes carries information, and by correlation codes that use both the probability of a spike and the probability of a specific time interval from the previous spike.